 If your org is using a customized sign-in widget, the widget version must be 3.3.0 or later.

 If your org is calling the Authentication API directly, update your code to handle the number challenge API response.
 See Response example (waiting for 3-number verification challenge response).

 In the Admin Console, go to Security > Multifactor.

 In the Factor Types, tab click Okta Verify.

 - In the Number challenge section, select an option:

-- Never: Users are never presented a number challenge regardless of the risk level of the authentication attempt.
+- Never: (Default setting.)
+Users are never presented a number challenge regardless of the risk level of the authentication attempt.